THEOLOGY

 God as truth and truth as God

-Causality without Kantian theology is a dialectical illusion.
+Causality without Kantian critique is a dialectical illusion.

 The dialectical illusion